 The ongoing work of Geoff Gill and Meg Parkes has culminated in the release of the books Captive Memories (2015), now in its 2nd edition and Burma Railway Medicine (2017), with quotes from all interviewees providing a fascinating history underpinned with eyewitness accounts and personal perspectives.
 These two books chart the history of this enduring relationship from the experiences that led to initial clinical consultations to the impact the research has had upon modern medical science.

 Along with the books, the pair co-chaired international FEPOW history research conferences in Liverpool – Far East Explored: 70 years on in 2015.
-The next research conference – Legacies of Captivity – takes place at LSTM in June 2017 and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.
+The next research conference – Legacies of Captivity – took place at LSTM in June 2017 and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.

 Geoff and Meg are currently working on an exhibition to bring unknown and unpublished contemporaneous documentary FEPOW art to public attention.
 This will take place at the University of Liverpool’s Victoria Gallery and Museum from October 2019 to April 2020.